tomjoht/tomjoht.github.io/_posts/2022/4/2022-04-03-trends-to-follow-or-forget-docs-as-code.md

 So even if you've accrued a lot of experience using a particular static site generator and Git workflow for authoring/publishing, if you go to a new company, you might still have to re-learn the approach.
 Even so, once you convert to this model, it feels odd to even think of working any other way.
 I couldn't imagine going back to a specific tool with a visual interface, or to a database-based CMS.
 I've pretty happy with the *Docs as Code* approach.
 Rarely do I encounter obstacles that I can't overcome.
 And the minimalist approach with tools also fits a more minimal approach to the web that I think we'll be seeing more of.

 The one weakness of *Docs as Code* is the inability to purchase a larger system for managing all the files, similar to a CCMS.
 That larger system is basically Git and version control, but sometimes it would be nice to have a better way to manage metadata for files, to see where content is re-used, and more.
 Typically, companies build their own systems for these needs.

+## Takeaway

+{: .tip}
+The same tools, processes, and workflows used to write code can also be used to write documentation.